elucid8-org/Elucid8-Website/README.md

 # Elucid8::Website

-simple website written in Cro::WebApp to be served at https://elucid8.org
+simple website written in Air to be served at https://elucid8.org

 # Server